maxosprojects/se-scripting/09-demo-upgrade.md

 In practice (in actual code), in this specific case we would use `for` loop with corresponding initial value, condition and increment like we did before many times.

-The remainder from integer division is quite simple concept - divide one integer by another integer and the remainder is the result we're interested in.
+The remainder from integer division is quite a simple concept - divide one integer by another integer and the remainder is the result we're interested in.
 That operation is represented in C# with symbol `%` (percent sign).
 Here's a few examples: